Supreme Court Ruling - a Triumph of Democracy and Rule of Law

 The two MPs managed to engineer legislation within a tight legislative window in the days leading up to and after the prorogation, to enable Parliament to take back direct control of the Brexit proceedings.

-The prorogation case came before the Supreme Court in September, following the application of judicial review, brought by campaigner and businesswoman Gina Miller who was appealing the High Court’s decision to throw out her judicial review challenge to prorogation on the basis that it was a political rather than legal issue.
+The prorogation case came before the Supreme Court in September, following the application of judicial review, brought by campaigner and businesswoman Gina Miller who was appealing the High Court’s decision to throw out her judicial review challenge to prorogation on the basis that it was a political rather than a legal issue.

-The government decided to throw their own appeal, on the ruling from Scotland’s Court of Session that the prorogation was unlawful, in with Miller’s judicial review case.
+The government decided to throw their own appeal, on the ruling from Scotland’s Court of Session that the prorogation was unlawful, in together with Miller’s judicial review case.

 It is clear to see that the events that took place over the summer months of 2019 shone a critical light on a number of fundamental questions about our constitution and the interplay between our three organs of state – the executive (government), the legislature (Parliament) and the judiciary and the concentration of power between those state agencies.